 Warbler family (Parulidae)

-Large warbler, 5 ¼” long.
-Bobs tail and whole rear end while walking.
-Brownish back, wings, and tail; pale buffy eyebrow; heavily streaked underparts; white throat.
+A large warbler.
+Bobs tail while walking.
+Brownish back, wings, and tail; heavily streaked breast; white throat.

-Nests on the ground under roots or in cavities in steep banks along streams.
-Breeding territory is long and narrow, located along a stream.
+Nests on the ground under roots or in cavities in steep banks along a stream.
 Eggs are white with variable brown or purple marks.
 Clutch size – 3 to 6 eggs.

 In the Nature Park:

 Neotropical migrant, arrives in early April.
-Nest along narrow streams in the deep woods of the Nature Park.
+Nests along narrow ravines in the deep woods of the Nature Park.